gr-blog/gregros.dev/posts/web/06/debug-webpages-with-code-using-internal-inspector-api.post.md

 ```

 ## Other stuff

-There is a lot more you can do with this network data.
+There's a lot more you can do with this network data.
 For example:

 - Search for specific headers or header combinations.
 - Analyze network timing across lots of requests.